Table of Contents

 In some cases, wisdom teeth can be beneficial.
 They can help fill gaps in the mouth, and if they are properly cared for, they can help improve the smile’s overall appearance.
 For these reasons, not all wisdom teeth need to be removed.

-Impacted wisdom teeth cannot erupt because of a lack of space in the jaw.
+Impacted Wisdom Teeth: Impacted wisdom teeth cannot erupt because of a lack of space in the jaw.
 This can cause them to become stuck in the jawbone or gums and lead to a number of problems, such as pain, infection, and damage to other teeth.

-Partially impacted wisdom teeth are those that are partially erupted.
+Partially Impacted Wisdom Teeth: Partially impacted wisdom teeth are those that are partially erupted.
 This means they have managed to break through the gum line but have yet to erupt fully.
 These teeth can be more difficult to remove than fully impacted ones and cause more damage if left untreated.

-Fully erupted wisdom teeth are those that are fully visible in the mouth.
+Fully Erupted Wisdom Teeth: Fully erupted wisdom teeth are those that are fully visible in the mouth.
 These teeth may still cause problems, such as overcrowding, but they are generally easier to remove than impacted or partially impacted teeth.

 The procedure for wisdom teeth removal is typically done under local or general anaesthesia.
-The dentist or oral surgeon will make an incision in the gum and remove the tooth or teeth.
+The dentist will make an incision in the gum and remove the tooth or teeth.
 The area may be sutured shut, and a gauze pad may be placed over the wound to help it heal.

 After the procedure, the patient may experience some pain and swelling in the area.
-It is important to follow the dentist’s or oral surgeon’s instructions for post-operative care, such as taking medications as prescribed and following the instructions for eating and drinking.
+It is important to follow the dentist’s instructions for post-operative care, such as taking medications as prescribed and following the instructions for eating and drinking.
 It is also important to keep the area clean and watch for any signs of infection.

 Recovery from wisdom teeth removal typically takes from a few days to a few weeks.
-Pain, swelling, and bruising are common, and it is important to follow the dentist’s or oral surgeon’s instructions for post-operative care.
+Pain, swelling, and bruising are common, and it is important to follow the dentist’s instructions for post-operative care.
 This may include taking medications as prescribed and following the instructions for eating and drinking.

 Yes, wisdom teeth removal can be painful.
 However, the discomfort should be temporary, and the pain can usually be managed with medication if necessary.
-The amount of pain experienced will depend on the complexity of the procedure and the type of anesthesia used.
+The amount of pain experienced will depend on the complexity of the procedure and the type of anaesthesia used.

 The procedure’s length depends on the surgery’s complexity and the number of teeth being removed.
 On average, a wisdom teeth removal procedure in Ellenbrook can take up to an hour, but it can also take as long as two hours or more.